lotenn/recsys-3639-final-project/README.md

 <div align="center"> <b>Figure 2:</b> Candidate Generation for Deep Youtube Recommendations Model </div>
 </figure>

+## Report
+* A full report of the anchor paper, background and innovative experiments is available [here](resources/Recommendation%20Systems%203693%20Final%20Project%20Report.pdf)

 ## Results
 * The results of our experiments can be found in the report under "Experiments"